Rattleback 'mystery' explained

 The rattleback is the most mysterious of all the mechanical devices.
 A spinning rattleback undergoes a complete 180 degree reversal of its angular momentum without any apparent source of reversal torque.
 The situation is further complicated by the fact that some rattlebacks can work in both directions.
 Modern physicists cannot explain the rattleback mystery because they deny all three of the vital ingredients that are necessary for its full understanding.
 We first need centrifugal charge followed by axial Coriolis force.
 We also need the electric sea in order to induce these convective effects, and also to give the reversal torque something to kick off against, as per Newton’s third law of motion.
 The rattleback is very obviously tangled up in a very subtle elastic medium, but this medium along with the centrifugal force and the axial Coriolis force which are the basis of the interaction with this medium, are denied in modern physics.

-My take on the "mysterious" reversal of spin of the rattleback is that it is due to the interplay of known forces - inertia, gravity and friction.
+My own take on the reversal of spin of the rattleback is that it is due to the interplay of known forces - inertia, gravity and friction.
 How exactly?
 If you check on the net, several people say they understand how the rattleback works, but I have yet to see a clear and simple description of the mechanics and the forces involved.

 So here is my attempt to give a point for point explanation of the process of torque reversal in the rattleback ...